Geva Mentor: Personal life

-In 2012 Mentor began a relationship with Lachlan Crawford, a teacher at Camberwell Grammar School.
-The couple were married in December 2015.
-However the relationship subsequently broke down and in 2018 they divorced.
-In 2019, Mentor had a relationship with Mason Cox, the Australian rules footballer who plays for the Collingwood Football Club.
+In 2012 Mentor began a relationship with Lachlan Crawford.
+The couple were married in December 2015, and in 2018 they divorced.
+Since 2019, Mentor has had a relationship with Mason Cox, the Australian rules footballer who plays for the Collingwood Football Club.

-Since 2015, Mentor has been a dual United Kingdom-Australian citizen.
+Since 2015, Mentor has been a dual British and Australian citizen.

-In 2019 Mentor released an autobiography, Leap: Making the jump to take netball to the top of the world.
+In 2019, Mentor released an autobiography, Leap: Making the Jump to Take Netball to the Top of the World.

+In 2024, Mentor was announced as the inaugural Performance Director Netball France.